Docs

 Debugging Bottom Propagation

-For tensor code, inspect both payload and mask:
+For tensor code, inspect payload, mask, and provenance:

 bottom_rate = float(bottom_mask.float().mean())